 Overland Park Regional Medical Center Extends Leadership in Robotic Treatment of Heart Rhythm Disorders with Plans for Second Stereotaxis System

-/EIN News/ -- ST. LOUIS, Sept.
-13, 2022 (GLOBE NEWSWIRE) -- Stereotaxis (NYSE: STXS), a pioneer and global leader in surgical robotics for minimally invasive endovascular intervention, today announced that Overland Park Regional Medical Center (OPRMC) is establishing its second robotic program for the treatment of heart rhythm disorders.
+ST. LOUIS, Sept.
+13, 2022 (GLOBE NEWSWIRE) -- Stereotaxis STXS, a pioneer and global leader in surgical robotics for minimally invasive endovascular intervention, today announced that Overland Park Regional Medical Center (OPRMC) is establishing its second robotic program for the treatment of heart rhythm disorders.

 OPRMC, a part of HCA Midwest Health, first established a robotic heart rhythm care program in 2019.
 Since then, it has built a leading practice that applies advanced robotic technology to treat a broad range of arrhythmias, including those often considered too challenging for traditional approaches.
 OPRMC is now among the first in the nation to adopt the Genesis Robotic Magnetic Navigation system, the latest advance in robotic technology and will become the first hospital in the U.S. to double its capacity for robotic cardiac ablation with two Stereotaxis systems for patients receiving minimally invasive cardiac ablation procedures.